FennelFetish/mgds/README.md

+# Changes in this fork

+- CLIP long prompt support for captions exceeding CLIP's 75-token limit.
+- ScaleImage takes interpolation parameter
+  - This is used to scale masks with nearest-neighbor interpolation, avoiding blur and therefore bleeding.
+Black regions in the masks are kept black.

 # MGDS

 MGDS is a custom dataset implementation for Pytorch that is built around the idea of a node based graph.